Buy Acai Now 100% Pure, Freeze Dried Acai

 A Shuar/Uwishin Healer

-Acai helps build the immune system, fights infection, protects the heart, and control prostate enlargement (nature's viagra).
+Acai helps build the immune system, fights infection, protects the heart, and control prostate enlargement (nature's Viagra).
 The acai berry was also discovered to fight schistosomosis, which is transmitted by snails.
 Schistosomosis affects more than 10 million Brazilians.
-The acaí berry is also used to produce an antibiotic that helps to fight against 'Staphylococcus aureus,' a common infection contracted mainly in hospitals.
+The acai berry is also used to produce an antibiotic that helps to fight against 'Staphylococcus aureus,' a common infection contracted mainly in hospitals.

 Belém with a population of 1.3 million is the main city in the Amazon estuary and world center of acai.
-More than 200,000 liters of the purple liquid is consumed per day making it even more consumed than milk.
+More than 200,000 liters of the purple liquid is consumed per day making it even more popular than milk.

 In Belém, you are never more than a block away from an acai point.
 Wherever you look, your eye always finds a red acai sign.
 It is served like soup.
-Acai is not a versatile fruit since it can only be stored frozen and cannot be cooked, so for the most part, it continues to be consumed just as the indians have consumed it for centuries.
+Acai is not a versatile fruit since it can only be stored frozen and cannot be cooked, so for the most part, it continues to be consumed just as the natives have consumed it for centuries.

 Carlos Gracie